How are dental insurance benefits calculated?

 If your dentist charges more than your policy’s UCR fee, it doesn’t necessarily mean that they’re overcharging.

-It’s important to understand that if your dentist’s fee is more than your insurance company allows it doesn’t necessarily mean that they’re charging too much.
-That’s because you don’t know how the insurance company’s UCR fee was calculated.
+It’s important to understand that if your dentist’s fees are more than your insurance company’s UCR tables allow, it doesn’t necessarily mean that they’re charging too much.
+That’s because you don’t know how the insurance company’s UCR fees are calculated.

 For example:

-- What areas were used for the calculation and was this choice realistic?
+- What geographic area was included in the UCR calculation and was this choice realistic?

 - How up-to-date were the fees that were evaluated?